What Are Bond Futures?

 And the cost of purchasing the bond is,

-The cheapest to deliver bond is one for which below is least.
+The cheapest to deliver bond is one for which the below is the least.

 - Each contract is for the delivery of $100000 face value of bonds.
-Suppose that the most recent settlement price is 90-00 the conversion factor for the bond delivered is 1.3800 and the accrued interest on this bond at the time delivery is $3 per $100 face value.
+Suppose that the most recent settlement price is 90-00, the conversion factor for the bond delivered is 1.3800, and the accrued interest on this bond at the time of delivery is $3 per $100 face value.

 - The cash received by the party with the short position is then(1.3800*90.00) +3 = $127.20 per $ 100 face value.
 A party with the short position is one contract that would deliver bonds with a face value of $10,000 and receive $127,200.

-This has been a guide to What is Bond Futures.
-Here we discuss what are bond future conversion factors and how it is quoted along with an example.
+This has been a guide to What are Bond Futures.
+Here we explain the concept with examples, how they work, conversion factors, and deriving the cheapest delivery.
 You can learn more about from the following articles –